Brandon Cambridge

-Akeil Omari Brandon Cambridge (born February 9, 2002) is an American professional soccer player who plays for Major League Soccer club Charlotte FC.
+Akeil Omari Brandon Cambridge (born February 9, 2002) is an American professional soccer player who plays for USL Championship club Orange County SC.

 Early life

 Cambridge was born in Brooklyn, New York, to South African parents but moved to Cape Town, South Africa with his family when he was one month old.
 When he was nine, he moved to Florida, before moving to Meadow Lake, Saskatchewan in Canada at age ten, and then Chilliwack, British Columbia at age eleven.
 He played youth soccer with Fraser Valley Premier, before joining the Vancouver Whitecaps Academy in January 2018.
 He had previously trained with Abbotsford United in 2017.
 He played with the British Columbia Provincial Team from 2014 until 2017.

 College career

 In 2020, Cambridge began attending the University of Portland, where he played for the men's soccer team.
 He made his debut on February 3, 2021, scoring two goals and adding an assist, after coming on as a substitute against the George Fox Bruins.
 He made his first start in the next match on February 8 against the Oregon State Beavers.
 After his freshman season, he was named to the All-WCC Freshman Team.
 He scored the game-winning goal via a penalty kick in a 1–0 win over the Sacramento State Hornets on September 13, 2021.
 He was named the U.S. Bank Student-Athletes of the Month for September 2022.
 He was a three-time WCC Player of the Week in the 2022 season.
 He was also named the TopDrawerSoccer Player of the Week and named to the College Soccer News Team of the Week in September 2022.
 On November 5, 2022, he scored a hat trick in a 4–0 victory over the Santa Clara Broncos, which earned him College Soccer News Player of the Week honors.
 He led the WCC in goals, points, and game-winning goals in 2022.
 At the end of his junior season in 2022, he was named the WCC Offensive Player of the Year, named to the All-WCC First Team and a Third Team All-American.
 He departed Portland after his junior season to turn professional.